salcedoe/MtMdocs/docs/dataProcessing/groupStats.md

 …Each row in the table contains the stats from one of the groups in the grouping variable ("F" or "M").
 Notice the table *s* includes the variables "mean_Height" and "std_Height".
 The applied stats function has been embedded into the name of the column.

-We can run the statistics on multiple variables by inputting a string array of variable names in last input.
+We can run the statistics on multiple variables by inputting a string array of variable names in the last input.
 The following call to `groupsummary` calculates the mean and standard deviation for both the "Height" and "Weight" columns in `T`

 ```matlab linenums="1" title="Group summary for Height and Weight"
 s = groupsummary(T,"Sex",["mean" "std"],["Height", "Weight"])